-Hiking Trails in the Fundy Biosphere Reserve
+Hiking Trails in the Fundy Biosphere Region

 Trails are places where we can connect with nature and are also places where one can be active: walk, hike, run, explore, snowshoe, ski, cycle or just take it all in.
 They certainly encourage a healthy, active lifestyle.

 Trails are places where we can learn; they are living classrooms.
 Through the connections a trail creates, a trail can also encourage sustainable development.
-The Fundy Biosphere Reserve is laced with fabulous trails, not only in parks and conservation areas, but across the region in several directions and locations.
+The Fundy Biosphere Region is laced with fabulous trails, not only in parks and conservation areas, but across the region in several directions and locations.

 Hiking Trails in the Region

 Discover 50 beautiful not-to-be-missed places within the Fundy Biosphere Region accessible via various hiking trails.